ACCOUNTING AND REGULATORY TECHNICAL UPDATE

 The Committee focuses on identifying and presenting innovative and practical methodologies and tools to improve healthcare operational, clinical and financial performance to thrive in today’s changing industry.
 Topics are selected to meet the needs not only of healthcare finance professionals, but of managers of provider and payer operations.
 The Committee seeks innovative ideas from providers and those serving the health care industry to promote adoption of the most effective use of technology and current industry thinking.
 The Committee organizes an educational session and will also prepare a “teaser” blog post for the educational program, a synopsis blog post following the program, and will recruit writers to prepare 2-3 additional blog posts for the chapter’s blog.
 The Committee meets at least monthly starting in late Summer, usually via conference call, to discuss current issues and develop a day-long educational program which is held in March.
 The Committee’s activities are geared toward providing hands-on solutions for operational and financial administrators.
 There are approximately 6 members who actively participate on this Committee.

 Co-Chairs: Krista Katsapetses and Roger Price

 MANAGED CARE COMMITTEE

-The primary purpose of the Managed Care Committee is to provide timely, applicable, solutions-oriented information and tools to its Committee and Chapter Members related to pertinent managed care issues.
+The primary purpose of the Managed Care Committee is to provide timely, applicable, solutions-oriented information and tools to its Committee and Chapter Members related to developments in managed care and insurance, changes in state and federal healthcare reform, as well as challenges and opportunities resulting from new payment methodologies and delivery system transformation.
 The Committee meets monthly to accomplish the following objectives:

 - Identify experts on various healthcare topics and arrange monthly webcasts for the HFMA MA-RI community;